violaine-drt/projet-collectif-plateforme-de-meubles/README.md

 ## Project's context

 "Les Chaises Musicales" was designed and developed over a period of two weeks with the participation of 10 learners.
 The participants were divided into two teams of 5 individuals, with one focusing on backend development and the other on frontend.
 At the end of the first week, the teams switched between the two technology stacks for a better overall understanding of the project.

+## My role in the project

+I was part of the team dedicated to building the back-end.
+After 5 days, we switched teams as intented in the project's rules

 ## Objectives